COPRS/infrastructure/README.md

             - `app_installer.yaml`: The configuration of the app installer roles.
 It includes the list and paths of packages to install.
             - `main.yaml`: Mandatory platform configuration.
             - `kubespray.yaml`: The Kubespray configuration.
-            - `safescale.yaml`: Configuration of the machines, networks and buckets created by SafeScale.cluster and the OS image.
+            - `safescale.yaml`: Configuration of the machines, networks and buckets created by SafeScale, and more.
             - **apps**: One file per app deployed containing specific variables.
-      - `hosts.ini`: The list of machines described in their respective groups.
+      - `hosts.yaml`: The list of machines described in their respective groups, this file is managed by the `cluster.yaml` playbook.
 - **roles**: The list of roles used to deploy the cluster.
 - `ansible.cfg`: Ansible configuration file.
 It includes the ssh configuration to allow Ansible to access the machines through the gateway.
 - `apps.yaml`: An Ansible playbook to deploy the applications on the platform.
-- `cluster-setup.yaml`: An Ansible playbook to create the hosts, network and volumes with SafeScale.
+- `cluster.yaml`: An Ansible playbook to manage the safescale cluster and its machines
 - `delete.yaml`: An Ansible playbook to delete a SafeScale cluster and remove all the generated resources.
 - `generate_inventory.yaml`: An Ansible playbook to generate inventory vars.
 - `image.yaml`: An Ansible playbook to build a golden OS image.
-- `rs-setup.yaml`: An Ansible playbook to configure the nodes.
 - `security.yaml`: An Ansible playbook to install the security services on the nodes.

 ### Playbooks manual